Town & Local Walks

 The trail follows the plaques established by the Frome Society for Local Study to explore the rich heritage of Frome through its buildings and the interesting people who occupied them, including figures like poet Christina Rossetti and the Duke of Monmouth, who attempted to overthrow King James II.
 See the PDF guide for this walk.

-Frome Industrial Walk – 4 miles
+Industrial Frome – 4 miles

 An easy 4-mile walk around town with plenty of stops, exploring Frome’s Industrial past.
 The walk was prepared by Poetry in Motion and Home in Frome in conjunction with Frome Town Council.
 Download the PDF guide.